yakciJ/yakciJ/README.md

 ## Hi there 👋 I'm Do Dang Huy, or you can call me Jickay!

 I'm currently trying to become a backend web developer using C# and .NET.
 I will try my best to achieve this goal.
+I have no experience in this field, so if you can help me improve my skills, that would be awesome.

 ## Some infos about me: